dokulabs/doku/README.md

   apiKey: 'My API Key', // defaults to process.env["OPENAI_API_KEY"] });

-// Pass the above `openai` object along with your DOKU URL and Token and this will make sure that all OpenAI calls are automatically tracked.
+// Pass the above `openai` object along with your DOKU URL and API key and this will make sure that all OpenAI calls are automatically tracked.
-DokuMetry.init({llm: openai, dokuURL: "YOUR_DOKU_URL", token: "YOUR_DOKU_TOKEN"})
+DokuMetry.init({llm: openai, dokuURL: "YOUR_DOKU_URL", apiKey: "YOUR_DOKU_TOKEN"})

 async function main() {
   const chatCompletion = await openai.chat.completions.create({